Brain Function

 It's not only that neurobiologist Rita Levi-Montalcini lived to the age of 103, the only Nobel prize winner who ever achieved that distinction.

-It's that she was still engaged in research at that advanced age.
+She was still engaged in research at that advanced age.
 Her youthful vitality and mental powers were undiminished right to the end of her very long life.

 Fortunately, there is a way we can all benefit from the secret without breaking the bank.